 “Communication is a vital skill for candidates to have as it’s a recognized set of skills that affects emotional intelligence, conflict resolution, healthy collaboration and countless other peripheral skills,” said Sarah Doughty, director of recruitment of TalentLab.
 “Most think communication skills are simply using an academic vocabulary or having excellent email etiquette, but it’s so much more.
 In almost every aspect of work, for most industries, strong communication skills are needed in order to succeed.”

-Collaboration always has been an important job skill, but going into 2020, employees will need to be able to work together virtually.
+Collaboration always has been an important job skill, but going forward, employees will need to be able to work together virtually.

 Cognitive flexibility is the ability to think about two or more concepts simultaneously.